AM3KCodes/python_fun/README.md

 # python_fun

-- Increment Game (increment_game.py)
+- Increment Game (increment_game_gui.py)

-Creates clicker-style game using keyboard keys to control.
+Creates clicker-style game with a shop and interactive menu.
 Will eventually create save system, as well as GUI.

-- Password Generator (pass_gen.py)
+- Password Generator (pass_gen_gui.py)

 Creates a random password based on the length and if the user wants to include special characters.
-Creating GUI.
+Includes entry box for specific terms being added to the password's start or end.
+Requires further debugging.